arcanma/Umbria_osm_stats/README.md

 SOFTWARE.

 ## Prerequisites
-Already installed PostgreSQL + PostGIS, added user "marcello" database named "gis" If you want to replace the user name or db name you have to replace it in auto_umbria_osm.sh script
+Already installed PostgreSQL + PostGIS, added user "marcello" database named "gis"

+If you changed the user name or db name un PostgreSQL you have to replace it in auto_umbria_osm.sh script

 ## Files list and explanation